Skip to main content

 Why This Matters

 When filing a trademark, you must specify exactly what goods or services your mark covers.
-This isn’t freeform — each trademark office maintains a list of pre-approved descriptions they accept.
-Using the right wording avoids examiner objections, which cause delays and extra costs.
+This isn’t freeform: each trademark office maintains a list of pre-approved descriptions they accept.
+Using the right wording reduces the risk of examiner objections, which cause delays and extra costs.
 The challenge: different offices accept different wording.
 A description accepted at the USPTO may be rejected at the EUIPO, and vice versa.
 Signa solves this by aggregating 96,000+ pre-approved descriptions from the world’s two largest term databases, merged into a single searchable API.

 The Nice Classification System